 I predict Passivhaus will become a more common design standard; Net Zero Carbon drives towards closing the performance gap as energy is reported in use.
 The Passivhaus Planning Package demands advanced quality control with a wide sphere of criteria, therefore, in my view, the most effective method of assessment.

 I also think we’ll see behavioural change.
 Designing to Net Zero can be a challenge as we have to consider unregulated energy.
 But we will start to learn how our behaviour impacts energy demand as buildings report unregulated activity.

 What inspired you to pursue architecture?

-Both my parents are Architects.
-I spent my youth roaming my parent’s self-build site, helping my father fulfil the role of architect, site manager and construction worker in one.
-I became handy with a hammer whilst simultaneously setting my path into the industry.
+Both my parents are architects.
+I spent my youth roaming their self-build site, helping them fulfil the roles of architect, site manager and construction worker in one.
+I became handy with a hammer whilst setting an early path into the industry.

 What is your favourite hobby?

-Sport is a large part of my life, following most keenly football and cricket.
+Aside from my new-found love of travel, sport is a large part of my life.
 I love to get out on the golf course, it provides me with access to greenery in the city, a yearning from my childhood spent in the welsh countryside.

 - Chartered member of CIAT